 What can I do to attract a more rounded candidate pool?

 You need to change your strategy with the express focus of maximising your quality of hire.
 If you simply follow the process mentioned in the opening paragraph, then all you will do is spend your time working through the inbound response and rule people out.
 What you want to be doing is spending your time attracting good quality candidates into your process and communicating clearly why it represents a great opportunity for them.

 There are a number of areas where you can make a significant difference to which candidates you attract.
 If you want to start talking to the upper quartile of your market, then you need to inject some excitement into the process.

 Write better advertising copy

 Only the most active candidates are going to be interested in an advert that simply contains a cut and paste from a list of duties on the job spec.
-Spend some time writing adverts that are interesting, that show people what is in it for them and that resonate with you target audience.
+Spend some time writing adverts that are interesting, that show people what is in it for them and that resonates with your target audience.
 This takes time to perfect, but there is training available or you get a specialist to do it for you.
-Either way at least if you get into this mindset of trying, it will better than most of the competing adverts out there.
+Either way at least if you get into this mindset of trying, it will be better than most of the competing adverts out there.